tibs/beyond-spellchecking-talk/notes.rst

 See also https://lwn.net/Articles/822969/ (Tools to improve Englist text) from 2020.

 * https://textlint.github.io/ - Rules are written as plugins using JavaScript.
-* https://alexjs.com/ - "Catch insensitive, inconsiderat writing".
+* https://alexjs.com/ - "Catch insensitive, inconsiderate writing".
 There is a vale plugin for at least some of the same functionality
 * http://proselint.com/ and https://github.com/amperser/proselint - Rules are written
   as plugins using Python